Fruit and vegetable bins and humidity control lid

-The fruit and vegetable bin(s) features a unique lid which provides two functions:
+The fruit and vegetable bins feature a unique lid which provides two functions:

-- The humidity lid seals the bin(s) to provide a humid microclimate to extend storage times of fruits and vegetables.
+- The humidity lid seals the bins and provides a humid microclimate to extend storage times of fruit and vegetables.

 - If possible try to store fruit and vegetables separately.
 This will help extend their storage life.

-- If there is too much water in the bin(s) due to the high humidity the control can be adjusted towards the setting with fewer drips (fruit setting) and/or the water can be wiped out as required.
+- If there is too much water in the bins (due to the high humidity in the bins), the control can be adjusted towards the setting with fewer drips (fruit setting) and/or the water can be wiped out as required.

-- Remember a small amount of water in the bin(s) is beneficial for fruit and vegetable storage.
+- Remember a minimum amount of water in the bins is beneficial for fruit and vegetable storage.

 Mixed fruit & vegetables

-- Your refrigerator will come with 2 – 4 single bottle holders (depending on what model refrigerator you have).
-The bottle holders can be used to store a variety of bottles.
+- The bottle holders can be used to store a variety of bottles.

 - To position the bottle holder in your refrigerator, simply slot the back edge of the bottle holder onto the back trim of any shelf in the fresh food compartment.

-- Unused bottle racks can be stacked up on top of one another so they do not take up unnecessary shelf space.
+- If you are not using all or some of the bottle holders, the unused bottle holders can be stacked up on top of one another so they do not take up unnecessary shelf space.

 - Bottles are best stored with the neck of the beverage facing the front of the refrigerator.

-- To empty the ice cubes into the lid, hold the tray and lid together and twist to dislodge.
+- To empty the ice cubes into the lid, hold the tray and lid together and twist the ends of the tray in opposite directions to dislodge.

-- Refill the ice tray with water, place lid containing ice cubes on top and store in the freezer.
+- Refill the ice tray with water and store in the freezer.

 - Ice cubes are best stored in a closed container or plastic bag as they readily absorb odours and tastes from other foods.